splunk/seckit_sa_geolocation/package/bin/geoipupdate/linux_amd64/GeoIP.conf.md

 ## Required settings:

+`AccountID`

+:   Your MaxMind account ID.
+This was formerly known as `UserId`.

+`LicenseKey`

+:   Your case-sensitive MaxMind license key.

 `EditionIDs`

-:   List of database edition IDs.
+:   List of space-separated database edition IDs.
 Edition IDs may consist
-    of letters, digits, and dashes (e.g., "GeoIP2-City", "106").
+    of letters, digits, and dashes.
+For example, `GeoIP2-City 106` would download the GeoIP2 City database (`GeoIP2-City`) and the GeoIP Legacy Country database (`106`).
 Note: this was formerly called `ProductIds`.

 ## Optional settings:

-`AccountID`

-:   Your MaxMind account ID.
-This was formerly known as `UserId`.

 `DatabaseDirectory`